Boambee

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 33 trips per day across all routes, equating to about 7 weekly trips per stop.
+The service frequency across all routes averages 33 trips per day, which equates to approximately 7 weekly trips per individual stop.

 Frequently Asked Questions - Transport